Certified Environmental Manager

 How long will my certification last?

-Your certification is valid for two years.
-Six weeks before your certification expires, complete and submit a CEM Renewal Application and Renewal Fee.
-If certification lapses, you cannot legally continue to provide services in the State of Nevada.
-It is the responsibility of the certification holder to apply for renewal in a timely manner.
+If your certification lapses, you cannot legally continue to provide services in the State of Nevada.
+It is the responsibility of the certification holder to apply for renewal in a timely manner, as Certification Program staff have six weeks to review an application for renewal.

-Who can perform Phase I Site Assessments in Nevada?
+Phase I Site Assessments in Nevada

 Contact Us